best farmland markets

 The U.S. Drought Monitor is jointly produced by the National Drought Mitigation Center at the University of Nebraska-Lincoln, the United States Department of Agriculture, and the National Oceanic and Atmospheric Administration.
 Map courtesy of NDMC-UNL.

 The real beauty behind this map is that it doesn't just stop with a high-level, nationwide snapshot of the country.
-You can drill down MUCH deeper to see data tables dating back several years, you can evaluate a time series by state, region, and even by the county (among many other options).
-You can export most of this data for further analysis, and even download any number of KMZ files to your computer to use with Google Earth.
+You can drill down MUCH deeper to see data tables dating back several years; you can evaluate a time series by state, region, and even county (among many other options).
+You can export most of this data for further analysis and even download KMZ files to your computer to use with Google Earth.

 2. Annual Rainfall Map

-Michigan precipitationThis website also has the ability to show a live feed of current temperatures around the country, averages around the country for precipitation, extreme weather, wind speed and direction, pressure, sky cover and visibility, frost, humidity, and a lot more (seriously… this is just the tip of the iceberg).
+Michigan precipitationThis website also can show a live feed of current temperatures around the country, averages around the country for precipitation, extreme weather, wind speed and direction, pressure, sky cover and visibility, frost, humidity, and a lot more (seriously… this is just the tip of the iceberg).

 There are only a couple of drawbacks to this map:

-1. The data on these maps cover the annual averages from 1961 – 1990, so the information isn't exactly “current”.
-However, as long as global climate change doesn't kill us all in the next few decades, I think these maps are still probably a reasonably adequate representation of what the climate looks like in most of these areas today.
+1. The data on these maps cover the annual averages from 1961 – 1990, so the information isn't exactly “current.”
+However, as long as global climate change doesn't kill us all in the next few decades, I think these maps adequately represent the climate in most of these areas today.

 2. These maps don't talk specifically about any extended periods of drought during the year (from what I could find, anyway) – only what the total rainfall is in any given area (and unfortunately, when you go for over a month without rainfall – even when the total annual rainfall may be relatively high, that's still enough to do serious damage to many crops).
-Luckily though… we also have the Drought Monitor Map (see above).
-Between these two maps, you can get a pretty good idea for which areas get adequate annual rainfall AND don't experience much in the way of severe droughts throughout the year.
+Luckily, though… we also have the Drought Monitor Map (see above).
+Between these two maps, you can get a pretty good idea of which areas get adequate annual rainfall AND don't experience many severe droughts throughout the year.

 RELATED: The Beginner's Guide to Farmland Due Diligence